Oku-Code/void-linux-guide/void-setup-guide.md

 3. Use nano to search info about your snapshot: `nano /mnt/@snapshots/*/info.xml` with `ctrl + x` you close the editor
 4. Delete the `@` subvolume like a file: `rm -r /mnt/@` => This process take a while if you have many files on there
 5. Finally restore the desire snapshot with btrfs: `btrfs subvolume snapshot /mnt/@snapshots/NUMOFSNAPSHOT/snapshot /mnt/@`
-6. Reboot your system and you done
+6. Reboot your system and you done..

 ## References